kevintpeng/Learn-Something-Every-Day/Networking/IP Address.md

 Firewalls perform IP blocking, based on IP addresses of client computers.
 - proxy servers act as an intermediary agent on behalf of the customer
 - or NATs on IPv4 can act for multiple computers

+### localhost
+hostname that means *this computer*
+- used to access the network services that are running on the host via its loopback network interface
+- IPv4 network standards reserve the entire 127.0.0.0/8 address block for loopback purposes
+- the resolution of the name `localhost` into one or more IP addresses is configured by /etc/hosts line `127.0.0.1   localhost`